Is it safe inside a metal shelter during an electrical occurrence such a lightening?

 If you do work with a unit that does not have a floor plate and is not having the addition of sheetrock to cover the plate walls, it is recommended to call an electrician to attach a copper wire from the unit to a grounding rod*.
 Typical cost to be expected runs $150-$350 depending on your location.

 *This information verified by a retired electrician and offered for information purposes only.
 Same information is set out in the FEMA 320 guidebook when referring to units without a steel floor.

 Can the SafeRoom or SafeShed unit be moved at a later time?

 Yes.
 The Shed or Safe Room could be moved if you should ever want to.
-The anchor bolts can be removed by heating with a torch or grinding to remove the head.
+The anchor bolts can be removed by heating with a torch or grinding to remove the head of the anchor.
 The remaining part of the bolt is left with the slab.
 The unit is then lifted out of place and removed.
 It would need to be re-anchored correctly once moved.